alphya/nyaruga_util/README.md

 # nyaruga_util

-utility of c++2a
+It is utility of c++17.

-this library is header only.
+This library is header only.

-And may be need boost c++ library.
+And it needs boost c++ library.

-Please add boost c++ library pass.
+Please add boost c++ library to your include and library pass.